 While the historical SAS 70 audit was a “one size fits all approach” the new AICPA Service Organization Control (SOC) framework provides vastly different reporting options (i.e., SSAE 18 SOC 1, SOC 2, and SOC 3), and this is without question a breath of fresh air, one that was much needed.
 With today’s complex business models, you know have three (3) different reporting options, for which SOC 2 is gaining much recognition.

-Trust Service Criteria (TSC): Please note that recent updates and enhancements regarding the SOC 2 standard includes revisions to the Trust Services Criteria (TSC).
-More specifically, for reporting periods on or after December 15, 2014, the new TSC framework is to be utilized, which consists of the following 7 general areas:
+Trust Service Criteria (TSP): Please note that recent updates and enhancements regarding the SOC 2 standard includes revisions to the Trust Services Criteria (TSC).
+More specifically, for reporting periods on or after December 15, 2014, the new TSP framework is to be utilized, which consists of the following 7 general areas:

 1) Organization and management